sorianotyler/Excel_Analysis_Projects/README.md

    - We can conclude that fundraisers with Goals that are less than $5,000 are more likely to be successful.

 - What are some limitations of this dataset?
-   - We are limited to
+   - We are limited by our relatively small sample size.
+There are only 1369 out of 4113 projects that are relavent to this analysis which will limit our findings.

 - What are some other possible tables and/or graphs that we could create?
-   - I would create an outcome
+   - I would create an a graph that shows the subcatgory "play" outcome vs launch date.
+This would give a better idea of when the best time was for Louise to start her fundraiser.
+You would only have to filter by subcatagory instead of category when conducting the Outcomes Based on Launch date analysis.